0xNefu/txchyon/src/content/posts/getting-started/how-to-set-up-xverse-wallet.md

 ---
-title: "How to Set Up Xverse Wallet: Step-by-Step Tutorial for Beginners 2026"
+title: "How to Set Up Xverse Wallet: Step-by-Step Tutorial for Beginners"
 description: "Learn how to safely install and set up Xverse, the leading Bitcoin wallet for Ordinals, Runes, Stacks, and Bitcoin DeFi.
 Perfect for beginners entering the Bitcoin Web3 ecosystem."
 date: 2025-12-26
 updatedDate: 2025-12-26